perfectboy666/perfectboy666.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an undergraduate student in the [Artificial Intelligence Experimental Class](http://aiclass.jwb.suda.edu.cn/) of the [School of Computer Science and Technology](http://scst.suda.edu.cn/), [Soochow University](https://www.suda.edu.cn/) , and will be studying at the [National Institute of Health Data Science](http://www.nihds.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+I'm currently an undergraduate student in the [Artificial Intelligence Experimental Class](http://aiclass.jwb.suda.edu.cn/) of the [School of Computer Science and Technology](http://scst.suda.edu.cn/), [Soochow University](https://www.suda.edu.cn/) , and will be studying at the [Institute for Artificial Intelligence](http://www.ai.pku.edu.cn/) and [National Institute of Health Data Science](http://www.nihds.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).

-My primary research interest is Computer Science, Artificial Intelligence and Medical Big Data Mining, etc.
+My primary research interest is Artificial Intelligence, Big Data Mining and Intelligent Decision-making, etc.

 I'm also a contributor of Zhihu, and I usually pay attention to some cutting-edge technologies and share knowledge on my personal web page.
 Welcome to follow my Zhihu account and communicate with me.
 Besides, I am happy to make new friends, you may contact me.